kimgoetzke/listem/README.md

 To run the tests:

 1. Install the APK on the device/emulator
-2. Launch the app to close the welcome popup
-3. Close it again
-4. Run the tests via your IDE or `donet test`
+2. Run the tests via your IDE or `donet test`